zjengjie/inbot-utils/README.md

 # Changelog
+- 1.11
+  - Minor performance tweak on AESUtils, additional round method in Math
 - 1.10
   - add Md5Stream
 - 1.9
   - add MdcContext
 - 1.8
   - add normalize function to Math for normalizing numeric values to something between 0 and 1 (based on a simple logistic function)
   - add int version of safeAbs to Math
 - 1.7
    - use latest commons-lang
 - 1.6 - broken release; skip
 - 1.5
    - add map factory similar to Jsonj object factory
    - use locale in call to toLowerCase
    - improve ArrayFoo.combine to allocate correct size for ArrayList
 - 1.4 - add url encode/decode functions to MiscUtils that uses UTF-8 as RFC 3986 recommends and that throw no checked exceptions related to character encoding
 - 1.3 - Minor fixes to javadoc and IOUtils
 - 1.2 - Also add the secure password implementation we grabbed from http://crackstation.net/hashing-security.htm; was already MIT licensed
 - 1.1 - Add a few more classes: Md5Appender, IOUtils, Math
 - 1.0 - Initial release